I enjoy small-scale woodworking.

 Craftsmanship names an enduring, basic human impulse: the desire to do a job well for its own sake.Richard Sennett, The Craftsman

 Carving in green or newly-felled wood presents a unique opportunity to understand wood on its own terms: bark, grain, knots, and all.
-Giving shape to designs that begin in trunks and branches, rather than squared-off timber, presents unique challenges and delights that inform my other carving work.
+Giving shape to designs that begin in trunks and branches, rather than squared-off timber, presents challenges and delights that inform my other carving work.

 Netsuke are small carved toggles that fasten a purse to a kimono.
 They were once as common in Japan as buttons are in the West.
 Over hundreds of years, they became increasingly more refined, whimsical, and expressive.